 The Sheldon Family

 Steve Sheldon and members of the Sheldon Family were prominent figures in Haines and instrumental in the establishment of the Sheldon Museum and Cultural Center.
-Steve and his wife Elisabeth “Beth” Berkinbine Sheldon were avid collectors and their collection forms the nucleus of the Sheldon Museum’s current collection.
+Steve and his wife Elisabeth “Bess” Berkinbine Sheldon were avid collectors and their collection forms the nucleus of the Sheldon Museum’s current collection.
 Their daughters Elisabeth “Lib” Hakkinen and Harriet Brakken donated their parents’ collection to the community and Lib pioneered building the facility you see today.

-Steve Sheldon and Elisabeth "Beth" Berkinbine Sheldon
+Steve Sheldon and Elisabeth "Bess" Berkinbine Sheldon

 Steve Sheldon in his early 20s.